 What is the difference between traditional practice management software and AI-first practice management?

 Traditional practice management tools like Jane App, Cliniko, and SimplePractice were built for scheduling, billing, and charting without AI at the core.
-They work.
-But they were designed before clinical AI was practical, which means AI features get added as bolt-ons with separate subscriptions.
-AI-first platforms like Oli Health were architected around AI from the beginning, so documentation, scheduling, billing, and patient communication all share an intelligence layer.
+They work well, but they were designed before clinical AI was practical, so AI features get added as bolt-ons with separate subscriptions.
+AI-first platforms like Oli Health were architected around AI from the beginning, meaning documentation, scheduling, billing, and patient communication share a common intelligence layer.
 The difference shows up in workflow integration and in your monthly bill.

 How much does practice management software cost for allied health practitioners?